 UK rental income is always taxable in the UK no matter where you live.

-Your tenant or letting agent must supply you with a certificate of tax deducted for the previous year ended 31 March by the following 5 July.
+Your letting agent (or, if there is no agent, your tenant) must supply you with a certificate of tax deducted for the previous year ended 31 March by the following 5 July.

-Provided your tax affairs are up to date you can apply to HMRC to have your rents paid gross, that is with no tax taken off before you get them.
+Provided your tax affairs are up to date you can apply to HMRC to have your rental income paid gross, that is with no tax taken off before you get them.
 You can apply online or download the application form NRL1 on the GOV.UK website.
-If you own the UK property jointly with someone else you both need to fill in an application form.
+If you own the UK property jointly with someone else, you each need to fill in an application form.